Simplix-Softworks/SimplixCore/README.md

 SimplixCore is a framework for java development.
 It includes a set of core Java libraries such as google-guava & LightningStorage.
+It also contains a streamlined Depenendency Injection framework using google guice, an easy to use localization, configuration, a database framework aswell as a set of utilities and a dynamic library loader.
 It is widely used on most Java & Kotlin projects within SimplixSoftworks.

-SimplixCore has some coreutilities as well.
-It contains a streamlined Depenendency Injection framework using google guice, an easy to use localzation, configuration & database framework aswell as a set of utilities.

 ### I Could've Invented That
 Effective Java item 47, "Know and use the libraries," is ou